-2. Jeff Gordon, Tony Stewart and Carl Edwards have all retired in the last couple years.
+2. Jeff Gordon, Tony Stewart and Carl Edwards have all retired in the last couple years, and now Dale Jr. will be retiring.
 What’s your pitch for fans of theirs to become fans of yours?

 3. What is the hardest part of your job away from the racetrack?